 Form Command [F]

-The Form command displays information about an SQL database, or the current Select command, or the fields in a self-describing file.
+The Form command displays information about an Eloquence or SQL database, or the current Select command, or the fields in a self-describing file.
+The Form command is similar to the Form command of QUERY on the HP e3000.